lsst/rtn-045/index.rst

 Tutorials should not take more than 30 minutes to complete.

 **Consistent.**
-Follow the formatting guidelines and use the templates for :ref:`Jupyter Notebooks <format-style-notebooks>`_ and :ref:`Documentation-based tutorials <format-style-docs>`_.
+Follow the formatting guidelines and use the templates for `Jupyter Notebooks`_ and `Documentation-based tutorials`_.

 **Referenced.**
 Provide the user with links to external resources (e.g., code package documentation, papers).